thacherT1D/webdevstuff/Functional_Programming_with_Javascript/Functional_Programming_with_Javascript.notes.md

 - Have students read through the first section up to side effects.
 - Give students 5 minutes on their own to research what "side effects" are in functional programming.
 - Give students 2 minutes to discuss their findings with their table and then share an agreed upon answer with the class.
 - Review what functional programming is with regards to side-effects.
+- Have students read to the end, then start the exercise at the bottom.

 ### Resources